The state of our schools.

 I had to have the suspension and parts of my linkage on my car replaced in 2015.
 It cost me over $2000.
 It is now 2018.
 I just got my car back from the mechanic having had to have some of the work done again.
-Our roads are in a terrible state and people want to blame their city councils much like they want to blame their school boards for the state of our schools.
+Our roads are in terrible condition and people place too much blame on their city councils much like they want to blame their school boards for the state of our schools.
 Cities can only do so much.
 Our state legislature has slowed rural road and infrastructure development to a trickle over the past twenty years and the results of that are starting to show.

 I grew up in Ranger, Texas.
 Famous for an oil boom in the 1930's and a huge methamphetamine problem in the 1990's-2000's.
-There are around 2,500 people who live there including my mom.
+There are around 2,500 people who live there including my mom and sister.
 I grew up in a shack there on 5th street.
 Last year there were several national stories about Ranger and it became infamous for something new.
-It's water is more lead toxic than the water in Flint, Michigan.
+Its water is more lead toxic than the water in Flint, Michigan.
 To date, nothing has been done about it and 2,500 people still live there.
 There is still a school there.
-But they're rural and the Texas legislature doesn't care about rural Texas.
+But they are rural and the Texas legislature does not care about rural Texans.
 My big question is, "What about all the other small towns with 100 year old water systems?
 Do we care about them?"

 "What about all the other small towns with 100 year old water systems?
 Do we care about them?"

 Texas can do better.
-Our economy doesn't exist without rural, west Texas.
-We provide the food, energy and workers that keep places like Dallas and Houston going and the people that live here deserve a share of the benefit.
+Our economy does not exist without rural west Texas.
+We provide the food, energy, and workers that keep places like Dallas and Houston going.
+We deserve a share of the benefits.

 West Texas is a beautiful place with unending landscapes.
-Neighbors here have a vested interest in how their neighbor is doing.
-It is worthwhile to live here.
-I'm asking you to help me show the Texas legislature that we are worth investing in.
+People here have a vested interest in how their neighbor is doing.
+It is a worthwhile place to live.
+I am asking you to help me show the Texas legislature that we are worth investing in.
 I want to show them that people in the Big Country matter.

 RURAL HOSPITALS CLOSED